Teaching and Mentoring

 International Teaching Assistant Testing and Training provides resources for international graduate and professional students interested in becoming teaching assistants.
 It also administers the Test of Spoken English and training programs.

 Penn Library offers a comprehensive list of workshops that showcase the many resources available to graduate students from the Library including workshops (WICshops) covering Blackboard and other technologies to assist in the classroom.
-Their Virtual Support page provides a range of guides, tutorials, and support services to help with virtual classes.
+Their Instruction & Course Support page provides a range of guides, tutorials, and support services to help with classes.
 The Penn Libraries software guide includes tutorials and information on virtual meeting platforms — including Adobe Connect, BlueJeans, GoToMeeting, and Zoom.
 The Using Electronic Resources guide provides information on accessing e-resources, optimal browser settings, as well as common connection problems and solutions.

-Office of Student Disability Services provides comprehensive, professional services and programs for your students with disabilities to ensure equal academic opportunities and participation in University-sponsored events.
+Weingarten Center provides comprehensive, professional services and programs for your students with disabilities to ensure equal academic opportunities and participation in University-sponsored events.

 Weigle Information Commons: Supports study groups and collaborative learning and offers training, equipment and support for digital media.
 Several support services are provided for students as they work to improve their effectiveness in writing, speaking and original inquiry.